 All feedback received went through review with the relevant MarinTrust governance body.
 A summary of all consultation feedback, not attributable to individuals or organisations, is now available.
 A summary of the decision taken related to each comment received in consultation is reported in the annexe.

 Public consultation ran from 4th May to 3rd July 2023.
 This consultation came towards the end of a rigorous development process, including pilot assessments across the world and feedback from auditors, certified companies, and other key marine ingredient stakeholders to enhance the consistency and efficiency of audits.

 The whole process has been closely overseen by MarinTrust’s multi-stakeholder Governing Body Committee, and this consultation will provide an important final step to engage the wider community, ensuring that Version 3 will meet expectations of all those that will use it.

-Below is a summary of the Standard, including the differences from the previous version, as well as the options for feedback.
+Below is a summary of the Standard, including the differences from the previous version.

 - Objectives of Version 3

 - Key differences in Version 3 (compared with Version 2)